gopheracademy/gopheracademy-web/content/advent-2018/observability-in-the-kitchen.md

 }
 ```

-The Collect method fetches all the data you need from the application instance and send the metrics back to the client library.
+The `Collect` method fetches all the data you need from the application instance and send the metrics back to the client library.
 Prometheus client libraries offer four core metric types (counters, gauges, histograms, summaries) but only the gauge is needed for this exporter since the metric needs to represent a value that can either go up or down.
 These metrics will then be returned by the scrape of the `/metrics` endpoint.

-Metrics should be created with the [MustNewConstMetric constructor](https://github.com/prometheus/client_golang/blob/master/prometheus/value.go) from the client library, which returns a throwaway metric instance with one fixed value that cannot be changed.
-If it is not used, the client will continue to export the last value for those time-series forever.
-Exporters only translate existing metrics, which means that they are just proxying state from a third party system and not tracking it.
-This differs from normal "whitebox" instrumentation directly from a service that requires you to do the tracking yourself.
-Thus, it is not necessary to use normal metric type APIs with functions to increment, set, or observe values for exporters.
-It is better to create throwaway metrics upon every scrape that get set to the correct value upon their creation and are never modified.
+Exporters don't need to constantly track the value of their metrics internally.
+Instead, all they need to do is provide the current value whenever they are accessed by the Prometheus server.
+This means that our code doesn't need to create (and update) a metric variable.
+Instead, each time our `Collect` method is called, it will create a throwaway constant metric holding the current value.
+It turns out that the Prometheus client library provides a method to precisely create such a constant metric: [MustNewConstMetric](https://github.com/prometheus/client_golang/blob/master/prometheus/value.go).

 ```
 func (c collector) Collect(ch chan<- prometheus.Metric) {